kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 - I'm connecting the module to the Flipper, but commands are not displaying anything:

-Go to Tools > USB CDC On Boot and set "Disable" so the conenction is set on the TX/RX ports instead of the USBC connector in the XIAO-ESP32-C3
+Go to Tools > USB CDC On Boot and set "Disable" so the connection is set on the TX/RX ports instead of the USBC connector in the XIAO-ESP32-C3

 - The SD card is not detected and no pcaps are being saved: